LaunchCodeEducation/java-web-development/src/chapters/setup-intro-data-types/exercises.rst

 #. **Strings**: The first sentence of *Alice’s Adventures in Wonderland*
    is below.
 Store this sentence in a string, and then prompt the user for a term to search for within this string.
 Print whether or not the search term was found.
-See if you can make the search case-insensitive, so that searching for “alice”, for example, prints ``true``.
+Make the search case-insensitive, so that searching for “alice”, for example, prints ``true``.

       ``Alice was beginning to get very tired of sitting by her sister on the bank, and of having nothing to do: once or twice she had peeped into the book her sister was reading, but it had no pictures or conversations in it, 'and what is the use of a book,' thought Alice 'without pictures or conversation?'``